innovationOUtside/tm129-robotics2020/content/05_Robot_Lab/Section_00_04.md

 say("All done")
 ```

-The chart display in the simulator uses "sample number" along the horizontal x-axis to the log the data.
+The chart display in the simulator uses ‘sample number’ along the horizontal x-axis to the log the data.
 This can result in some misleading traces as we can currently only add one sensor value to each sample.

 To plot the data more accurately, we need to plot the samples as a proper time series, with the sample timestamp as the x-coordinate.

 We can do that by charting the data from the datalog directly in the notebook.

-Retrieve the data from the data log, and preview it:
+Retrieve the data from the datalog, and preview it:

 ```python
 #Grab the logged data into a pandas dataframe